cloudfoundry-attic/bosh-notes/proposals/bosh-dns-cert-sans.md

 # Summary

-BOSH Director should automatically configure certificates with correct SANs.
+BOSH Director should automatically configure certificates (variables) with correct names (CN and SANs).

 # Motivation

 Constraints:

-- mysql clients may only want to respect CN (from marco n)
+- mysql clients may only want to respect CN (from Marco n)

 # Details